 When I was a School Counselor, I had a student sent to my office for having a major outburst.
 The student continued to vent, and I let him until he was done.
 I spoke with him in a calm manner, and he had an epiphany.
 He stated, “No matter how bad I act, you treat me exactly the same.”
 Granted, this was after several months of building a trusting relationship with this student, but this was something very new for him.
-I’m also aware that couldn’t work in a classroom, but a conversation and follow-up is needed after the class is over in order for you to build that trust.
+I’m also aware that couldn’t work in a classroom, but a conversation and follow-up are needed after the class is over in order for you to build that trust.
 Work on supporting and listening to your youth in order to form these positive relationships.

 Admit to your mistakes

-Participants should know that it’s okay to make mistakes however, when you continue to make the same mistakes and don’t attempt to rectify them that it becomes a problem.
-You should model this behavior for your teens.
+Participants should know that it’s okay to make mistakes however when you continue to make the same mistakes and don’t attempt to rectify them that it becomes a problem.
+You should model this behavior to your teens.
 As educators, we are expected to be superheroes, but, unfortunately, we are not.
 We are human.
 Admit and own up to your mistakes, they will respect you much more.
 When you don’t own up, you’re just becoming another reminder of those from who they have learned not to trust in their lives.

 You are educating youth to be independent and think for themselves.
 You want to provide them with all of the information they need to make their own choices.

 I had a young teenage girl disclose that she was ready to have sex.
-She explained that she had told another adult that she had trusted, and felt that her tell her what to do, made her want to have sex even more.
+She explained that she had told another adult that she had trusted, and felt that her telling her what to do, made her want to have sex even more.
 She stated that the conversation left her feeling a sense of shame.
 I listened to her, asked her questions, and provided her with information in order to help her make her own informed decisions.
 She thanked me and stated that she appreciated that I didn’t tell her it was wrong or that she shouldn’t do it.
 She just wanted to be heard and not judged for her choices.

 Let your participants get to know you